 Also included are Ray Garton's "Sinema," which is one of my faves of the era, standing up to the hypocrisy of religious mania; "More Sinned Against," from Wagner, a wicked whip-snap of Hollywood comeuppance; then there is Mick Garris, F. Paul Wilson, Robert Bloch, Richard Christian Matheson, and others lesser-known.
-But all are defiantly horror, passionately written and filled with enough perversity, bodily effluvia, and viscera - as well as dorky attempts at splatterpunky bad-assery - to embarrass the man who was once the boy who loved this stuff, and (usually) still does.
-Then there's an intro by director Tobe Hooper, and a rambling and overly chummy final end-note, "End-Sticks," from editor Schow.
+But all are defiantly horror, passionately written and filled with enough perversity, bodily effluvia, and viscera—as well as some dorky attempts at splatterpunky bad-assery—to embarrass the man who was once the boy who loved this stuff, and (usually) still does.
+Then there's an intro by director Tobe Hooper, and a rambling yet chummy final end-note, "End-Sticks," from editor Schow.
 This was pretty standard for the day.
 I can't imagine what kind of trouble these dudes got up to at the horror conventions back then.
-If Wagner was around, you can bet it was a raging all-nighter.
+If Wagner was around, I bet it was a raging all-nighter...

 Babbage Press reprint